 - Bribing another person

 - Accepting a bribe

 The four offences listed above are all criminal offences.

-This means that the individuals involved, and potentially the directors of the company, could face a prison sentence and / or a fine.
+So this means that the individuals involved, and potentially the directors of the company, could face a prison sentence and / or a fine.

 If it is a limited company, then the business itself would face a fine.

 It is not a legal requirement to have a bribery policy for the business.
 However, if a bribery offence takes place within the business or by a business that acts on behalf of the business a defence will not be available if a policy has not been put in place.